hoodieonwho/thorchain-arb/README.md

+# Recent Update
+This repo is in progress, I was able to already arb between ftx and thorchain MCCN on some pairs.
+This arb is not ready for public use, you must understand the code in order to use it, this can serve as a basis for people who want to develop arb bots.
+I will be making updates to this repo constantly.

+Donation:
+recently lost all my devices and some private key due to car robbery, would appreciate any donation:
+THORCHAIN:
+BNB: bnb1empnhqcjxc9uxjz2d0fz8vttszhyjjjufaalhv
+THOR: thor1uk7gnypj43z83m4uu94qn7vcwmj2estse0j2wk
+BTC: bc1q2qqmpyk4ffvuyxsmx5g0kf4n78djssml8c2z3c
+ETH: 0x953741e1864567cc7aa6b2b60528a955a550036e
+LTC: ltc1qvaqqzv059lhl22tdkgh40nrnj2tcuqzs92pf33

 # Installing Dependencies
 ## update midgard and thornode api client
 I am using siaskynet as a decentralized cloud for uploading swagger client